Blonde Bombshell Anna Katharina Spills Out Of Plunging Floral Crop Top And Fans Can’t Get Enough Of It

 Anna is currently in a relationship with personal trainer/model/realtor Davey Fisher.
 She recently posted a heartwarming Instagram tribute to him on his birthday.

 “Liking Davey as a human being is truly the easiest thing in the world,” she wrote.
-“Honestly, I am completely honored that someone like him loves me.”
+“Honestly, I am completely honored that someone like him loves me,” she added.

-For some fans, the lengthy caption didn’t seem to convince fans that he was her boyfriend so she had to clarify that in the comments.
+For some fans, the lengthy caption didn’t seem to convince fans that he was her boyfriend so she had to clarify that in the comments section.

 “No my man is literally my man,” she wrote in response to one commenter who asked if he was single.